.png)

 Reports are also published of medicines that have obtained negative results in the innovation assessment.

-As a conclusion of the “Revision and validation procedure of the lists of therapeutic indications for innovative drugs by pharmaceutical companies”, started on 10/02/2023 and ended on 14/03/2023, AIFA has drawn up a list of medicines (reported below) to which the requirement of (full) therapeutic innovation has been recognized, for at least one indication.
+At the conclusion of the “Procedure for the revision and validation of the lists of therapeutic indications for innovative medicines by pharmaceutical companies” started on 18/04/2025 and ended on 03/05/2025, the Agency has drawn up a list of medicines which have been recognised as having the requirement of (full) therapeutic innovativeness, for at least one indication.

-The list provides all the innovative indications and the indications eligible for reimbursement, by specific packaging, with an impact on expenditure in the year 2022.
+This list presents all innovative indications and all indications eligible for reimbursement, by specific package, with an impact on the 2024 expenditure.

-The information in the list was previously shared with the companies holding the marketing authorization prior to this publication.
+The information on the list has been shared with the companies holding the MA prior to this publication.

-The list was drafted in the context of the 2022 Monitoring and Payback procedure of pharmaceutical expenditure, and contains neither indications with an effective date following 31/12/2022 nor indications not reimbursed by the NHS (National Health Service).
+It is important to reiterate that this list, prepared in the context of the activities related to the 2024 Monitoring and Reimbursement of pharmaceutical expenditure procedure, does not include indications with effective date after 31/12/2024 nor indications that are not reimbursed by the SSN (National Health Service).

-Finally, the period of innovation of the indication has always been indicated for each medicine, even in the event that a package has been marketed after the starting date of the innovation effectiveness.
+Finally, the period of innovativeness of the indication was indicated for each medicine, even if a package was marketed after the effective date of innovativeness.

 The Agency publishes the lists of innovative medicinal products subject to monitoring in accordance with the 2017 Budget Law.
 There are different tables for oncological and non-oncological medicinal products and they are constantly updated following the authorisations published in the Official Journal.